 Defiance: This is in some ways the most “obviously educational” movie on our list; it’s the story of the Bielski brothers, who led a Jewish resistance camp in the forest during World War II.
-Interestingly, Sarah originally wanted to watch it because it stars Daniel Craig of James Bond fame, and it ended up sparking a huge interest on her part in World War II.
+Interestingly, Ashar originally wanted to watch it because it stars Daniel Craig of James Bond fame, and it ended up sparking a huge interest on her part in World War II.

 Valkyrie: This is another vote for “If your kid has a favorite actor, watch all their stuff.”
-Sarah loves Tom Cruise, and she had gotten into World War II after seeing Defiance, so this look at a failed assassination attempt against Hitler also caught her eye.
+Ashar loves Tom Cruise, and she had gotten into World War II after seeing Defiance, so this look at a failed assassination attempt against Hitler also caught her eye.
 We talked a lot about whether Hitler “deserved” to die, whether he was mentally ill, whether it was right for people to try to kill him, and a lot more.

 Wild, Wild West: OK, hear me out on this.
 This one is cool because it gave us a chance to talk about what isn’t real and true historically, which naturally led us to talk more about the truth of western exploration.
-Also, Sarah says, “I learned you shouldn’t watch this movie a second time.
+Also, Ashar says, “I learned you shouldn’t watch this movie a second time.
 It’s funny… once.
 The second time is a mistake.”
 GOOD LEARNING.